PaddlePaddle/Paddle-Lite/web/README.md

 # Paddle Web

 Paddle Web is an open source deep learning framework designed to work on web browser.
-It is compatible with PaddlePaddle model.
+It could run on nearly every browser with WebGL support.

 ## Key Features